 - ½ lb (250g) mushrooms sliced

 - ½ lb (250g) butter half a block

 - 1 cup liquid chicken stock

 - ¼ cup parsley chopped

-- Add the bread pieces mix through.
-Add the liquid chicken stock and parsley and mix together.
-Sprinkle the chicken stock powder, mix and taste and adjust if necessary.
-Set aside in a warm until ready to serve.
+- Sprinkle the chicken stock powder and parsley.
+Mix, taste and adjust if necessary.
+Set aside and keep warm until ready to serve.